xrrocha/xrecords/doc/intro.md

 such that framework instantiation no longer requires application code but only framework component *configuration*.
-Such frameworks are referred to as *blackbox frameworks* because their internal implementation is opaque to application developers who are only concerned with properly configuring framework-supplied components.
+Such frameworks are referred to as *blackbox frameworks* because their internal implementation is opaque to application developers who are only concerned with component configuration.

-For our framework instantiation we've chosen [Yaml](http://en.wikipedia.org/wiki/Yaml) (in its [SnakeYAML](https://code.google.com/p/snakeyaml/) incarnation) to enunciate the object graph.
+For our framework instantiation we've chosen [Yaml](http://en.wikipedia.org/wiki/Yaml) (in its [SnakeYAML](https://code.google.com/p/snakeyaml/) incarnation) to enunciate the application's object graph.
 For scripting we default to Javascript.

 The following Yaml script populates a database table from a CSV file: